AcademySoftwareFoundation/rez/docs/source/building_packages.rst

   and your package requirements;
 * Test the package.

-A local install builds and installs the package to the :data:`local package repository <config.local_packages_path>`, which is typically the directory :file:`~/packages`.
+A local install builds and installs the package to the :data:`local package repository <local_packages_path>`, which is typically the directory :file:`~/packages`.
 This directory is listed at the start of the :ref:`package search path <package-search-path-concept>`, so when you resolve an